What Is an MBA in Accounting?

-MBA students start with an intensive look at the key concepts of leadership, including the way in which the science of organizational behavior contributes to effective management.
+MBA accounting students start with an intensive look at the key concepts of leadership, including the way in which the science of organizational behavior contributes to effective management.
 They study the fundamentals of accounting practices, managerial accounting and financial analysis to prepare for advanced study later in the program.
 Other core competencies include:

 - Microeconomic and macroeconomic concepts in contemporary business

 - The definition, formulation and execution of strategy within organizations, with an emphasis on the role of innovation and competitive advantage

 - Methods that streamline a firm’s internal processes to build a highly efficient organization

 - In-depth analysis and interpretation of corporate financial reports, with an emphasis on the utility and limitations of financial accounting data

 What You Can Do With an MBA in Accounting

 The accounting MBA degree has long been held as the standard of academic achievement in the business world.
 With an MBA in Accounting, graduates are prepared to pursue high-level management positions across a nearly limitless range of industries.
 Some specific job titles that may be related to this degree include the following:

 C-level accounting professionals are employed in many different settings, including corporations, government agencies, public organizations and faith-based groups.
 According to the U.S. Bureau of Labor Statistics, an estimated 61,700 new jobs are expected to open for accountants and auditors from 2019 to 2029.1